legalschema/legalschema_site/docs/markup-preliminaries.md

 ---
 id: markup-preliminaries
-title: Preliminaries
+title: Markdown & CommonMark
+sidebar_label: Markdown & CommonMark
+slug: /
 ---

-## Markdown & CommonMark

 The text for Accord Project templates is written using markdown.
 It builds on the [CommonMark](https://commonmark.org) standard so that any CommonMark document is valid text for a template or contract.